 The unique pharmacological properties of tadalafil — mainly its extended half-life — also mean that the risk is even more pronounced since the compound takes longer to be cleared from the body.

-However, a combination of tadalafil and kratom does not necessarily mean there will be a serious interaction, only that the risk of adverse effects is greater.
+However, combining tadalafil and kratom does not necessarily mean a serious interaction, only that the risk of adverse effects is greater.

 What is Tadalafil (Cialis)?

 Tadalafil is a prescription medication classified as a phosphodiesterase type 5 inhibitor (PDE5 inhibitor).

 PDE5 inhibitors work by blocking the PDE5 enzyme and preventing it from functioning.
 The effect of this inhibition is to relax blood vessels and increase blood flow to various tissues, including genitalia.